appswithlove/fastlane_tools/README.md

 </tr>
 </table>

+## Importing Actions

+Once you have set up Fastlane for your project, Import the available actions into your Fastfile by adding `import_from_git(url: "https://github.com/appswithlove/fastlane_tools.git", tag: "v1")` to the top of your existing Fastfile.

 # Configuration

 Store all your configuration values in  `.env` files.
 These files can be named to suit your needs, e.g. `.env.appstore` Then call fastlane with the env parameter, e.g. `fastlane deploy_appstore --env appstore`